ArthurGuibert/FSLineChart/README.md

 Installing Surfboard
 ---
-Add the contents of the FSLineChart project to your directory.
+Add the contents of the FSLineChart project to your directory or simply add the following line to your Podfile:

+    pod "PhoneKit"